Jeff Foxworthy: Television

-In 1998, Foxworthy appeared on the mock talk show Space Ghost Coast to Coast, where he attempts to explain his famous “You might be a Redneck” joke to Space Ghost, yet fails entirely.
+In 1998, Foxworthy appeared on the mock talk show Space Ghost Coast to Coast, where he attempts to explain his famous "You might be a Redneck" joke to Space Ghost, yet fails entirely.
 Throughout the episode, Space Ghost, Zorak, and Moltar are taking the Ghost Planet to the US, with plans to make it the 51st state.
-By the end of the episode Foxworthy is sent to “The Box”.
+By the end of the episode Foxworthy is sent to "The Box".

 He hosted Are You Smarter than A 5th Grader? on Fox in prime time.
 He hosted the syndicated version of the series from September 21, 2009, until its cancellation on March 24, 2011.
-It was announced that Foxworthy would return as host of Are You Smarter than a 5th Grader?
+In 2015 it was announced that Foxworthy would return as host of Are You Smarter than a 5th Grader?
 In addition, he is a host on The Bucks of Tecomate which airs on the NBC Sports Network with Alabama native David Morris.

 He was the subject of a Comedy Central Roast in 2005.

-In 2011, Foxworthy appeared as a guest “Shark” for two episodes of ABC’s second season of Shark Tank.
+In 2011, Foxworthy appeared as a guest “Shark” for two episodes of ABC's second season of Shark Tank.

-Since August 2012, Foxworthy has been the host and a producer of the GSN biblical-themed game show The American Bible Challenge, which has aired two seasons.
+From August 23, 2012 - July 17, 2014, Foxworthy has been the host and a producer of the GSN biblical-themed game show The American Bible Challenge, which has aired three seasons.
 He is also the host of the food reality competition series The American Baking Competition, which aired its first season in summer 2013.

 Foxworthy has appeared as host and featured guest on several programs on the Outdoor Channel and Versus.

 In February 2019, Foxworthy was announced as a judge for NBC's comedy competition series Bring the Funny.

 In 2020, a new episode of Ellen's Game of Games featured Jeff Foxworthy on a game of Stink Tank.

 Blue Collar Comedy

 In the early 2000s, Foxworthy had a career resurgence as a result of the Blue Collar Comedy Tour, in which he and three other comedians (Larry the Cable Guy, Ron White, and Bill Engvall), specializing in common-man comedy, toured the country and performed for record crowds.
 The tour lasted three full years, constantly being extended after an initial run of 20 shows.

-In 2004, he launched a new television series called Blue Collar TV on The WB Television Network, Comedy Central, and Comedy Network (2007).
+In 2004, he launched a new television series called Blue Collar TV on The WB.
 He served as executive producer and starred alongside Blue Collar Comedy Tour-mates Larry the Cable Guy and Bill Engvall.
 (Ron White made occasional guest appearances.)
-On Larry the Cable Guy's website, he posted that the show was canceled on October 17, 2005, by WB.
+On Larry the Cable Guy's website, he posted that the show was canceled on October 17, 2005, by The WB.
 Reruns of Blue Collar TV continued until the network merged with UPN to form The CW.
 In 2006, Foxworthy resurrected the Blue Collar TV format on Country Music Television (CMT) with Foxworthy's Big Night Out.
 The show began airing in the fall and was canceled after one season of 12 episodes.